connictro/connictro_blockchain_examples/company_internal_use/README.md

    c) [DataTables with PDFMake](https://datatables.net/download/) -
       Select DataTables, and in the Extensions section select "Buttons", "HTML5 export", "JSZip", "pdfmake" and "Print view".
-      In the download section (Step 3) select Tabl "Download", then download "datatables.min.js" and "datatables.min.css".
+      In the download section (Step 3) select Tab "Download", then download "datatables.min.js" and "datatables.min.css".
       Copy "datatables.min.js" to js/thirdparty and "datatables.min.css" to the css subdirectory.